 Assisted Living Facility Diabetes Management

 • Outdoor Walks: Take advantage of outdoor spaces and walking paths within the facility for fresh air and sunlight.

-See also Diabetes Mellitus Management Posttest
+See also Livongo Diabetes Management

+Assisted Living Facility Diabetes Management